Fiji tourist attractions and culture

 Fijian culture today

-As any visitor to Fiji will attest, the violent brutality of the past couldn’t be further from the welcoming and generous society of today.
-The country is often said to have the friendliest locals in the world, who never fail to offer an enthusiastic greeting of “bula!” to travellers.
+As any visitor to Fiji will attest, the country is often said to have the friendliest locals in the world, who never fail to offer an enthusiastic greeting of “bula!” to travellers.

 Sport is central to life in Fiji, with Rugby Sevens being the country’s national code.
 Like the New Zealand All Blacks rugby team has the Haka to begin each match, the Fijian side has the Bole - their own war cry.